Last Updated on April 4, 2022 by Chenée Lewis

 - pie crust - I used my go-to flaky pie crust recipe, but you can use your favorite homemade or store-bought pie crust!

-- pitted sweet cherries – Bing cherries, for instance, are a rich mahogany color and taste sweet when ripe.
-They’re delicious eaten fresh, and they are fantastic in this cherry crumb pie!
-I’ve also made this pie using frozen dark sweet cherries, and it’s my favorite way to make it!
+- pitted sweet cherries - Bing cherries, for instance, are a rich mahogany color and taste sweet when ripe.
+They're delicious eaten fresh, and they are fantastic in this in baked goods too!
+So you can definitely make this cherry crumb pie with fresh cherries.
+I've also made this cherry crumb pie with frozen cherries, and it's my favorite way to make it!
 Rainier cherries also work well in this recipe.

 - granulated sugar - if you don't like your pie too sweet, feel free to decrease the sugar to ½ a cup.